diogok/taxadata/README.md

 # Taxon Data

-Experimental data integration service for the Brasilian Flora.

-Loads the IPT DwC-A from Flora do Brasil into an SQLite and expose an API on it.
+Simplifying integration of DwC-A Checklist as a services.

+It loads an DarwinCore-Archive checklist into a database (sqlite, mysql or postgresql) and expose it's data as a restful webservice.

+It is also capable of searching for occurrences for the loaded taxons from other sources.

-Test on [CNCFlora.jbrj](http://cncflora.jbrj.gov.br/flora), and view the Developer API there.
+Test on [CNCFlora.jbrj.gov.br](http://cncflora.jbrj.gov.br/floradata), and view the Developer API there.

 ## License